eusebiedev/mr-robogers-neighborhood/README.md

 ## Description

-_This application takes the user inputted number and returns a list of value substitutions combined with predefined numbers._
+_Welcome to Mr. Roboger's Neighborhood.
+This application showcases javascript skills learned and applied from week 3, "Arrays and Looping" at Epicodus.
+The program takes a user inputted number and returns a list of values with predefined substitutions, displaying the results in reverse order._

 ## Setup/Installation Requirements